Xeks4237/NV-GOD/README.md

 ---

-There's a great video created by Me with the explanation of everything about NV-GOD, "future link" (gonna make a video later😅, after making at least NV-GOD 1.0)
+There's a great video created by Me with the explanation of everything about NV-GOD (gonna make a video later😅, after making at least NV-GOD v1.0)

 ## 📂 File Structure